bhaaskara/InterviewQA/Git_QA.md

 # Advantages of version control system
 - Changes can be tracked easily
 - Provides backup

 # Types of Version control systems
 1. Central Version Control System, Ex: svn
 2. Distributed/Decentralized Version Control System, Ex: Git, Bitbucket

 # What is a Distributed version control system
-Distributed version control system doesn't reply on a central server to store the source files and all its versions.
+Distributed version control system doesn't rely on a central server to store the source files and all its versions.

 ![](Pasted%20image%2020220514205609.png)

 # What is Git ?
-Git is a distributed source code management (SCM) tool.
-Git is a distributed version control system.
+Git is a distributed source code management (SCM) tool or version control system. and It uses Github to store repositories remotely.

-It is basically used to store our repositories in remote server such as GitHub.

 ## Git vs SVN
 GIT | SVN
 :-- | :--
-Git is a Decentralized Version Control Tool | SVN is a Centralized Version Control Tool Git contains the local repo as well as the full history of the whole project on all the developers machines, so if there is a server outage , you can easily do recovery from your team mates local git | SVN relies only on the central server to store
+Git is a Decentralized Version Control Tool | SVN is a Centralized Version Control Tool Git contains the local repo as well as the full history of the whole project on all the developers machines,<br/> so if there is a server outage , you can easily do recovery from your team mates local git | SVN relies only on the central server to store
 Commits can be done offline too | Commits can be done only online

 # What language is used in Git